What To Expect From Dog Socialisation Classes

 Classes also reinforce obedience and focus, teaching dogs to listen to their owners even amid distractions.

-Class Size and Availability
+Class size and availability

 Most classes accommodate up to eight dogs per trainer, though class sizes may vary.
 Walk-in classes often have a lead trainer with assistants to help manage larger groups.
 Classes with one trainer typically require booking to avoid overcrowding, as too many dogs can reduce personal training time.